 - 10 Greek olives, pitted and halved

-- 2 hard-cooked eggs, quartered
+- 2 hard-boiled large eggs, quartered

 - 1 can (5 ounces) albacore white tuna in water, drained and flaked

 - In a small bowl, whisk the oil, vinegar, mustard, salt, onion powder and pepper; set aside.

 - Place potatoes in a small saucepan and cover with water.
 Bring to a boil.
 Reduce heat; cover and simmer for 15-20 minutes or until tender.
 Drain and cool; cut into quarters.

 - Place beans in another saucepan and cover with water.
 Bring to a boil.
 Cover and cook for 3-5 minutes or until crisp-tender; drain and rinse in cold water.